 - Constant attendance allowance or income support including a disability premium

-If you're among those who've been missing out on the saving, not only can you make sure you benefit from the 25% discount in future, you can also reclaim retrospectively if you've overpaid at any point since 1993, meaning it's likely 10,000s or even 100,000s may be due a refund.
+If you're among those who've been missing out on the saving, not only can you make sure you benefit from the 25% discount in future, you may also be able to reclaim retrospectively.

 Get Our Free Money Tips Email!